stowball/hucssley/README.md

 </template>
 ```

 The `template` itself is ridiculously simple.
-You can tell at a glance exactly which class names will be added under any UI condition, and, in the generated HTML you'll even be able to see an IE-specific hack!
+You can tell at a glance exactly which class names will be added under any UI condition, and, in the generated HTML you’ll even be able to see an IE-specific hack!

-Unlike alternative frameworks, Hucssley encourages a utility-only, not utility-first mentality, so it's highly recommended that all components be created with a template partial or JavaScript component to keep your code DRY and reduce the opportunity for copy-paste errors.
+Unlike alternative frameworks, Hucssley encourages a utility-only, not utility-first mentality, so it’s highly recommended that all components be created with a template partial or JavaScript component to keep your code DRY and reduce the opportunity for copy-paste errors.

 Components with meaningful, semantic props that map to UI variations also reduce the learning curve and implementation for developers less experienced with CSS.

 ### Using the component

-The following shows how we can quickly use and customise a component's appearance by setting the appropriate props, **and** that we can customise the component on a per-instance basis by merging the passed in `class` attribute with the root component `class` (which happens automagically in Vue).
+The following shows how we can quickly use and customise a component’s appearance by setting the appropriate props, **and** that we can customise the component on a per-instance basis by merging the passed in `class` attribute with the root component `class` (which happens automagically in Vue).

 ```html
 <button-hu